IT IS AGREED as follows:

 - A reference to a statute or statutory provision shall include all subordinate legislation made as at the date of this agreement under that statute or statutory provision.

-- A reference to writing or written includes faxes but not e-mail.
+- A reference to writing or written includes email but not faxes.
+Emails are deemed accepted on receipt of a confirmation from the other party.

 - References to clauses and schedules are to the clauses and schedules of this agreement; references to paragraphs are to paragraphs of the relevant schedule to this agreement.